MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 }
 ```

-This command uses the **ConvertTo-Json** cmdlet to convert a GregorianCalendar object to a JSON-formatted string.
+This example uses the **ConvertTo-Json** cmdlet to convert a GregorianCalendar object to a JSON-formatted string.

 ### Example 2